InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 create a **discoverable interface** that shows what's possible and delegates to scripts for complex implementation.
 The Makefile teaches the workflow; the scripts do the work.

+When designing Makefiles, favor clarity over cleverness:
+- Use phony targets by default, file dependencies only for optimization
+- Keep conditionals simple or use separate targets instead
+- Fail fast and loud rather than hiding errors
+- Let scripts handle complex logic, not Make syntax

 In the next chapter, we'll explore testing and validating Makefiles to ensure they remain reliable as your infrastructure evolves.